jakubtomsu/dungeon-of-quake/README.md

 > The raw tile table is in [map.odin](/doq/map.odin) as `map_tileKind_t`

-Some tiles get translated to different tiles when the map gets loaded into memory.
+Some tiles are translated to different tiles when the map gets loaded into memory.
 For instance, lowercase health pickup `h` is translated to `empty` tile, and the pickup itself gets spawned separately.